This content was last reviewed around March 2025.

 3. Are there any specific contractual requirements for cloud outsourcing?

+With respect to banks, there are no mandated specific contractual provisions.
+The Interagency Guidance on Third-Party Relationships: Risk Management identifies several subject areas that third-party contracts may want to address, consistent with the institution's risk profile and the functions being performed.
+These subject areas include performance measures or benchmarks; audit rights and remediation; compliance obligations; operational resilience and business continuity; indemnification; insurance; customer complaints; subcontracting; and regulatory supervision of the activities performed, including the possibility of a direct examination of the third-party service provider by one or more of the Federal Reserve Board ("Fed"), the Federal Deposit Insurance Corporation ("FDIC") and the Office of the Comptroller of the Currency ("OCC"), or a state banking agency.
 Institutions regulated by the Securities and Exchange Commission, the Financial Industry Regulatory Authority and the Commodity Futures Trading Commission are subject to high-level requirements, including audit requirements, supervision requirements (which would extend to subcontractors), technical and organizational measures, and business continuity and disaster recovery.
 These requirements would be expected to be covered in an agreement with third-party providers.

 4. When does cloud outsourcing fall within the scope of the rules?

-With respect to broker-dealers ("BDs") and investment advisers, the Securities and Exchange Commission ("SEC") has not defined "third-party cloud service providers" with any specificity in rulemaking.
+With respect to broker-dealers ("BDs") and investment advisers, the Securities and Exchange Commission ("SEC") has not defined "third-party cloud service providers" with any specificity in its rules.
 Rather, third-party providers have been part of the electronic storage media paradigm since the 1997 amendments to SEC Rule 17a-4.

 Moreover, in 2015, the FINRA undertook a comprehensive review of member firms and published a study that set forth a set of principles and best practices regarding BD approaches to cybersecurity.
-Notably, the FINRA specifically addressed firms' use of cloud service providers and, in particular, stressed the importance of Identity and Access Management to establish appropriate controls to limit users' access to a firm's systems and data.
+Notably, the FINRA specifically addressed firms' use of cloud service providers and, in particular, stressed the importance of identity and access management to establish appropriate controls to limit users' access to a firm's systems and data.
 While the report does not impose new rules on FINRA firms, it makes clear the expectations that regulators have regarding supervision and controls with respect to vendor management.

-For Commodity Futures Trading Commission ("CFTC") entities, similarly, the CFTC and the National Futures Association ("NFA") do not define "third-party cloud service providers" within their rulemaking.
+For Commodity Futures Trading Commission ("CFTC") entities, similarly, the CFTC and the National Futures Association ("NFA") do not define "third-party cloud service providers" within their rules.
 They have not adopted specific outsourcing rules similar to those found in other jurisdictions.
-However, both the CFTC and NFA considered cloud computing while revising their record-keeping and supervision rules in recent years.
+However, both the CFTC and NFA considered cloud computing while revising their recordkeeping and supervision rules in recent years.
 Both the CFTC and NFA rules are expressly intended to be technology-neutral and therefore do not address specific types of cloud storage medium vendors.

 5. Does the outsourcing need to be notified to the regulator?